Medically reviewed by Kristin Hall, FNP

 Alternatively, your healthcare provider may prescribe a sleeping medication to help you fall and stay asleep more easily while you use Lexapro.

-Lexapro and other antidepressants may cause you to experience insomnia.
+Lexapro is a popular antidepressant used to treat depressive disorders, anxiety and other mental health issues.
+Unfortunately, Lexapro (and other antidepressants like it) may cause you to experience insomnia.
 You may notice that it takes you longer than it normally should to fall asleep, or that you struggle to fall asleep even if you feel tired.